ALX-SE-Algorithmia/Demo-Project/mubarak/C/README.md

 # C calculator
-This directory contain the fashion of the calculator program written in C.
+This directory contain the version of the calculator program written in C.

 This calculator will handle only four basic operations:
         - Addition